svmiller/svmiller.github.io/_posts/2024-12-04-just-use-logistic-regression-already.md

 ### The Odds Ratio {#oddsratio}

 When I was in graduate school learning about statistical models, practitioners in my field that I followed never seemed comfortable with the logistic regression coefficient but did seem comfortable with the odds ratio.
-I've always been in the opposite camp.
+Then and now, I'm in the opposite camp.
 I've always felt odds ratios were weird ways of summarizing the logistic regression but the logit on its original scale always made sense to me.
 This is largely because odds ratios  are left bound at 0 and serve as a kind of intermediate step from converting a probability to a logit.
 If you're arguing for a negative relationship, you're looking for an odds ratio that's less than 1 and has a confidence interval that does not include 1.
 I'm more inclined to look for a negative or positive coefficient for the same information.
 Different strokes, I 'spose.

 The logic here is similar to [the "rate" ratio from the Poisson model](https://svmiller.com/blog/2023/12/count-models-poisson-negative-binomial/).
 If you understand what that's doing in the Poisson context, you'll understand what it means in this context.
 Both have logarithmic transformations.
 Exponentiating them "undoes" the logarithm and returns a ratio of interest to communicate the expected change.
 However, calculating them is multiplicative and not additive.